 If you try this Easy Gluten-Free Cinnamon Raisin Muffin recipe, I’d really love to hear your thoughts in the comments below.
 I’d also really appreciate a recipe card rating!
 Thank you for supporting The All Natural Vegan!

 - 1 ¼ cup plant based milk

 - Begin by preheating your oven to 350.
 While the oven is preheating, go ahead and make the flax egg by combining the ground flaxseed and water together and setting it aside for about 10 minutes.

 - Make the cinnamon sugar streusel by combining all ingredients together in a small bowl and mixing until a crumble is formed.
 You can add additional raisins to the top if you would like.

 - Prepare the muffin pan with muffin cups and scoop the muffin batter into the prepared muffin pan using an ice cream scoop.
 Sprinkle the cinnamon sugar streusel on top of each muffin and place in the oven to bake for 25-30 minutes or until golden brown on top.

-- While the muffins are baking, make the glaze by combining the maple syrup, and coconut butter together in a small bowl or cup and mixing until smooth.
+- While the muffins are baking, make the maple glaze by combining the maple syrup and coconut butter together in a small bowl or cup and mixing until smooth.
 Once the muffins are done, allow them to cool a little bit on a wire rack before topping them with the maple glaze.
 Serve and enjoy!

 - Wash hands before baking

 - Don't leave food sitting out at room temperature for extended periods